 As aligned with the Massachusetts History and Social Sciences Frameworks and the Common Core Standards, this course will examine U.S. History from 1763 to World War I. As part of this course, students will investigate the origins of the Constitution and American democracy and the challenges the new nation faced postwar.
 Other units of study include the Civil War, westward expansion, immigration, and industrialization.
 The course will conclude by examining the political, social, and economic changes the U.S. experienced during the Progressive Era and U.S. entry into World War I.

-The topics and events that are covered in the advanced class are the same as those that are covered in the non-advanced classes.
-However the review of the topics and events will be more in depth, require critical thinking, debates, and the examination of primary and secondary sources.
-Students can expect to work at a more rigorous pace, and are assigned content related outside reading and papers.
+The topics and events that are covered in the advanced classes are the same as those that are covered in the non-advanced class.
+However, the review of the topics and events will be more in-depth, will require deeper critical thinking, and the examination of primary and secondary sources.
+Students can expect to work at a more rigorous pace, work cooperatively, and have outside reading and writing assignments.

 World Culture and Geography (11th Grade)